Global Talent Visa

 Lengths of Visa

 What is interesting here is that, as, with the Innovator category, there is no time limit on these types of applications.
-This means that the applicants can remain in the UK for as long as they wish for, provided they continue meeting the requirements.
+In other words, the applicants can remain in the UK for as long as they wish for.
+It is provided they continue meeting the requirements, of course.

 Can Global Talent Holders Apply for Settlement?